owncloud/ocis/docs/helpers/README.md

 The ocis repo contains branches which are necessary for the documentation.
 The `docs` branch is related to changes in master, necessary for owncloud.dev and the admin docs referencing master content when it comes to envvars and yaml files.

+Cases for a backport can be a typo in an envvar description you want to have fixed in a stable branch too or a file  was created after the stable branch was set up but needs to be available in that branch.

 When a new stable ocis release (branch) is published, like `stable-5.0`, an additional branch (including CI) is set up manually by the dev team for referencing docs content like `docs-stable-5.0` - related to envvars and yaml files only - and added to the CI.

 In case it is necessary to transport a change from master to a stable branch like `docs-stable-5.0`, you must backport the original changes that will create that file to the `stable-5.0` branch.
 The CI will then take care of creating the results in the target `docs-stable-5.0`.

-Cases for a backport can be a typo in an envvar description you want to have fixed in a stable branch too or a file  was created after the stable branch was set up but needs to be available in that branch.
+If the change is expected to have a bigger impact on documenation, you can locally run `make -C docs docs-generate` in the respective branch containing the changes or independently in the `stable-x.y` branch after merging to see if there are additional actions necessary and changed files may need to get checked in.